turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   terminating_rule_match_details;
 ```

-### Identify requests missing labels
+### Identify Requests Missing Labels

 Retrieve requests that do not contain labels, which help in categorizing and identifying the reason for request handling.
+This is useful for debugging misclassified traffic.

 ```sql
 select